Founded: August 7, 1968

-Board Chairman: Phillip Rankin
+Board Chairman: John-Paul Clarke

-CEO: Fabian Whorms
+President and CEO: Fabian Whorms

 Regulatory Overview: As a multinational carrier, Cayman Airways must meet the safety regulations of three separate aviation entities – the CAA, (United Kingdom), the FAA (United States) and the CAA (Cayman Islands).
 Cayman Airways crewmembers receive intensive training that enables them to provide leadership under any circumstance that may be encountered should an out-of-the ordinary situation occur.

 Frequent Flyer: Sir Turtle Rewards was designed exclusively for our loyal customers.
 The more tier points customers accrue brings them closer to free flights, upgrades, and other fantastic benefits Cayman Airways has to offer.
 We have three membership levels - Silver, Gold, and Platinum.
 For more details, follow this link: www.caymanairways.com/sir-turtle-rewards-detail.
 To become eligible for Sir Turtle Rewards, it's easy to sign up online: www.caymanairways.com/become-a-member

 Sir Turtle Club: An exclusive "Airline Club" for Cayman Airways customers.
 Benefits include access to the Sir Turtle Club Lounge in the departure area of Owen Roberts International Airport on Grand Cayman.
 In other partner airports, Cayman Airways shares lounge facilities with airline partners.
 Membership is only CI$350 a year, which provides members with preferred check-in, seating and boarding, and enrollment in the Frequent Flyer programme.

 Mascot/Logo: Sir Turtle.
 A national icon adopted from the Cayman Islands Department of Tourism’s Sir Turtle logo, and slightly modified by the addition of an aviator’s scarf blowing in the wind

 Cayman Airways Reservations: